armory/documentation/_spinnaker/using_dinghy.md

               Level: INFO
               ... # Rest of config omitted for brevity
     ```

 * **Halyard**

     Create `.hal/default/profiles/dinghy-local.yml` and add the following snippet:

     ```
     Logging:
       Level: INFO
     ```

-# Webhook secret validation
+# Webhook Secret Validation

-If you want to add a layer of security or restrict which repositories dinghy will process you can do it with this feature.

-Enabling webhook secret validation you ensure that your service provider is the only one that can trigger your pipelines, not an imposter.
+You can add a layer of security or restrict which repositories dinghy will process by using webhook secret validation.
+Enabling webhook secret validation ensures that your service provider is the only one that can trigger your pipelines, not an imposter.

-At this moment only **github** version control provider is supported.
+This feature supports **GitHub** webhooks.

-## Enabling/Disabling Webhook secrets
+## Enable or Disable Webhook Secret Validation

-When you enable Webhook secrets validation, **ALL** webhooks for that provider will be validated to have a secret, more behavior details can be found in Configuring Webhook secrets.
+When you enable webhook secret validation, **ALL** webhooks for that provider are validated for a secret.

 * **Operator**

-    You need  to add the `webhookValidationEnabledProviders` element to the dinghy configuration from the `SpinnakerService` manifest and the providers as a list.
-To disable Webhooks secret just delete the `webhookValidationEnabledProviders` element with the list of providers.
+    Add the `webhookValidationEnabledProviders` element to the `dinghy` configuration in the `SpinnakerService` manifest.
+Add the providers as a list.
+To disable webhooks secrets, delete the `webhookValidationEnabledProviders` element with the list of providers.

     ```yaml
       apiVersion: spinnaker.armory.io/v1alpha2